hckops/hckctl/README.md

     configPath: ""
     namespace: hckops
 ```
-Make sure you disable IPv6 in your cluster in order to use the vpn
+Make sure you disable IPv6 in your cluster to use the `--network-vpn` flag
 ```bash
 minikube start --extra-config="kubelet.allowed-unsafe-sysctls=net.ipv6.conf.all.disable_ipv6"
 ```
-If you are looking for a simple way to get started with a remote cluster consider [kube-template](https://github.com/hckops/kube-template)
+If you are looking for a simple way to get started with a remote cluster consider using [kube-template](https://github.com/hckops/kube-template)
 ```bash
 provider:
   kube: